Nathan Jawai: National team career

 Jawai playing for Australia at the 2014 FIBA World Cup.

 Jawai debuted for Australia at the 2005 FIBA Under-21 World Championship.
 He represented the Australian Boomers at the 2009 FIBA Oceania Championship, 2014 FIBA World Cup, and 2015 FIBA Oceania Championship.

 In November 2018, Jawai was called up to the Boomers squad for the team's next window of 2019 FIBA World Cup qualifiers.

 Personal life

-Jawai is the nephew of Danny Morseu, the first Indigenous Australian to play basketball for Australia.
-Jawai has two daughters.
+Jawai is the cousin of NBA basketball player Patty Mills.
+Jawai's uncle is former Olympian basketballer Danny Morseu.
+Jawai's great uncle is Indigenous land rights activist Eddie Mabo.